-Project Description: This project includes general improvements to the Southwest, Central Gates, North Gates, Airport PS and the six Riverdale and various other pump stations throughout the District, general improvements within the collection system, and enhancements to appurtenant communication and data transmission systems.
+Project Description: This project includes general improvements to the Southwest, Central Gates, North Gates, Airport and the six Riverdale Pump Stations, in addition to required improvements at various other pump stations throughout the District.
+Also include are general improvements within the collection system, and enhancements to appurtenant communication and data transmission systems.